Supporters of teen prevention pregnancy programs say the funding reductions will hurt teens’ overall health. Opponents say the programs don’t work.

 “This is yet another anti-women policy that kills women,” Terry O’Neill, president of the National Organization for Women (NOW), told Healthline.
 “It is really awful and it is very, very dangerous.”

-In 2015, the Centers for Disease Control and Prevention (CDC) reported that teen pregnancy in the United States had hit an all-time low.
+In 2015, the Centers for Disease Control and Prevention (CDC)

 At the time, CDC officials told Healthline a major reason for the reduction was teen use of birth control.